A Short Guide to Tai Chi

 Tai Chi was founded by the legendary Taoist master Zhang Sanfeng in the 14th century.
 At the time, Zhang developed it as an internal martial art that focused on self-defence, health improvement and spirituality.

 The name ‘Tai Chi’ is actually short for ‘Tai Chi Chuan’, which means “supreme ultimate fist”.
 It is based on the Taoist principle of yin and yang, which refers to opposing forces that complement each other.
 Based on this principle, softness can conquer strength, and patience can overcome hastiness.

 Its original form consisted of both physical movements and inner cultivation.
 In order to attain longevity and better health, the practitioners had to improve their minds and moral character.
 Zhang himself is said to have attained immortality through his Taoist practice.

 While today, the spiritual teachings have been largely lost, the physical aspects still have a powerful effect, and they have improved the health and fitness of many people around the world.

 Today, Tai Chi has evolved into a low-impact exercise that can be practiced by people of all ages and fitness levels.
 Its slow, circular movements make it particularly popular with seniors though.

-- Enhancing flexibility and balance (and reduce the risk of falls for seniors)
+- Enhances flexibility and balance (and reduces the risk of falls for seniors)

-- Improving muscle strength and eases arthritis pain
+- Improves muscle strength and eases arthritis pain

 Tai Chi vs. Yoga